 Any alteration to properties designated under Part IV of the Ontario Heritage Act which may result in impacts to the reasons for which the property was designated, or its designated heritage attributes will require the submission of a Heritage Permit Application to the Town of Halton Hills.
-Any such Heritage Permit Application will be reviewed against these design guidelines, and in particular Section 2.4 of these guidelines.
+Any such Heritage Permit Application will be reviewed against these design guidelines, and in particular Section 2.4 (Conservation of Cultural Heritage Resources) of these guidelines.